xjsxjs197/WiiSXRX_2022/README.md

 * Other minor corrections, such as disc changing and automatic fixed of some games.

+  ※※※ It reads a font file in a fixed location, So make sure that [sd:/wiisxrx/fonts/chs.dat] exists ※※※

 ## Goals

 * Improve GTE code to provide 3D game speed.